 Members of the public may use the W.A.C.
 Bennett Library (SFU Burnaby) computers upon request.

-At Belzberg Library (SFU Vancouver), guest access for research purposes is available to library catalogues, databases and other information resources.
-Guest access is limited to one hour per day.
+At Belzberg Library (SFU Vancouver), guest access is available from the Circulation desk and is limited to one hour per day.

 At the SFU Surrey Library (SFU Surrey), guest access is available from the Circulation desk.